 Without a doubt when you take your MacBook to a public space, outside your work or home, you should exercise extra caution.
 Never leave your Mac unattended and lock it up with a cable if you have to step away.
 After all, most of your life’s information is inside that machine and compromising it could lead to all sorts of unpredictable consequences.

 Alas, sometimes you happen to be in the wrong place at the wrong time, where your MacBook could be stolen.
 You might search around and call the police, but it’s likely that by then your computer is nowhere near you.
-Luckily, you can see its exact location if you have the Find My Mac app turned on.
+Luckily, you can see its exact location.

-Find My Mac is a default Mac utility, sort of like a Find My Friends Mac alternative or Find My iPhone app for Mac, that lets you track the location of your MacBook either through your phone or the web.
+In macOS versions prior to Catalina, you can rely on Find My Mac app, a default Mac utility, sort of like a Find My Friends Mac alternative or Find My iPhone app for Mac, that lets you track the location of your MacBook either through your phone or the web.
 It’s incredibly important to have this functionality enabled on your Mac right now, so that if something disastrous happens, you’re fully equipped to deal with it.

-In this step-by-step guide, we’ll walk through everything you need to know to set up the tracking process for the Find My Mac app.
+In this step-by-step guide, we’ll walk through everything you need to know to set up the tracking process for your precious Mac: